 If you are a leaseholder in a block that has acquired the right to manage and live on a multi-building development, an appeal case heard in the Supreme Court in November could be important for you and your neighbours to know.

-ARMA is involved in the case, appointing a leading property lawyer to act on its behalf as an intervener.
-This means the organization can submit expert information to the court in the public interest.
-A situation where one block on development is managed by an RTM company and the rest of the estate employs a different property manager is always going to throw up the potential for conflict, so the outcome of this case will be important both for leaseholders and their block managers.
+ARMA is actively involved in the case, appointing a leading property lawyer to act on its behalf as an intervener.
+This allows ARMA to submit expert information to the court in the public interest.
+A situation where one block in a development is managed by an RTM company while the rest of the estate employs a different property manager is bound to create potential conflicts.
+This is why the outcome of this case is crucial for both leaseholders and block managers.

-In the meantime, if you are considering right to manage, at Ringley we offer comprehensive advice on this and can take you through the RTM process from start to finish.
-Contact our friendly team via the website and don’t forget to download our RTM E-book which explains exactly how the process works.
+In the meantime, if you are considering the right to manage, at Ringley, we offer comprehensive advice on this and can guide you through the RTM process from start to finish.
+Contact our friendly team via the website and don’t forget to download our RTM E-book, which explains exactly how the process works.

 Lease Extension, FH and Right to Manage